Changissnz/seqbuild/README.md

 it is easy to see why these capabilities have not been implemented, however important they are.

+### Update: 9/17/25

+Open development of this project has now terminated.

 ### Update: 8/27/25

 I have decided to add a new folder, `performance_marks`, that contain files named